 MIAMI VICE (2008)

 Sooner or later, vice cops make criminals of us all, but hey, maybe they have mutton chops.
-Crocket and Tubbs fund their jetset lifestyle with confiscated houses, money, boats, and cars from busted cocaine traffickers, which means they have the morals of a guinea pig and the ethics of a gangster, as Sidney Falco once quoted.
-Would'st thou shake a lemon tree and arrest it if it drops lemons upon thy head, officer?
-And I don't even like cocaine; I've seen it turn too many of my friends into corpses or windbags.
+Crocket and Tubbs fund their jetset lifestyle with confiscated houses, money, boats, and cars from busted cocaine traffickers, which means they have the morals of a guinea pig and the ethics of a gangster, fucking narcs!
+Would'st thou arrest a lemon tree it if it drops lemons upon thy head, officer?
+And I don't even like cocaine; I've seen it turn too many of my friends into corpses or windbags or worse.

 So, for all its acidemic incorrectness, MIAMI VICE still made the "decade list" of the inestimable Keith Uhlich over in the House Next Door.
 The British Time Out Film Guide meanwhile notes Mann’s got “images intricate in their expressionist eloquence and mythic in their noir poetry.”
-What does the America’s Leonard Maltin say?
+What does America’s Leonard Maltin book say?
 “Super cool cars, boats and planes keep this watchable on a fantasy level, but the final showdown is awfully conventional.”
 Whaaaa?
 "Super cool"?
 Lenny, the British just made you look stooooopid!

 And Lenny, bro, one more thing: applying “conventional” to Mann is like applying “predictable” to the story of Madame Butterfly: “Colorful Clothes and impassioned singing make this passable, but still ends on the same depressing note.”
-Mann uses cop conventions like Puccini uses romantic tragedy conventions, or John Ford uses western conventions, as a structure on which to hang a universal emotional myth.
-The final showdown in VICE is actually unconventional in its conventionality, carrying various metaphysical significations, such as that all female energy is interconnected and serpentine, and how on certain nights, like Phil Collins, you "can feel it / comin' in the air" that everyone you know will either break up with their current lover and/or hook up with their new, as if some magic equalizing ripple effect gives and takes away in equal measure amongst your hot hot homies.
+Mann uses cop conventions like Puccini uses romantic tragedy or John Ford uses the western.
+The final showdown in VICE is actually unconventional in its conventionality, carrying various metaphysical significations, such as that all female energy is interconnected and serpentine, and how on certain nights, like Phil Collins, you "can feel it / comin' in the air" that everyone you know will either break up with their current lover and/or hook up with their new, as if some magic equalizing ripple effect gives and takes away in equal measure.
 And sunsets, vice, and expensive boats consumed them utterly, and I alone survived to tell the tale.